 During the woman’s ovulation period, the fertility doctor will take the prepared sperm cells and transfer them directly to the uterus through a hollow catheter.
 After it is transferred to the uterus, the events of fertilization proceed in a natural way, with the sperm still needing to find and fertilize the egg(s) that have been produced.

-In treatment cycles involving IUI, the ovaries have often been stimulated with medications so that more than one egg is released at ovulation, allowing for multiple chances of successful fertilization.
+In treatment cycles involving IUI, the ovaries have often been stimulated with medications so that more than one egg is released at ovulation.
+This allows for multiple chances of successful fertilization.

 Since it is a fairly simple procedure, there are very few risks associated with intrauterine insemination.
 Two potential risks to be aware of are the possibility of infection and the potential for minor vaginal bleeding as a result of the procedure.